 Going Overseas Checklist for the Day of Departure

-Make sure that you have your ticket, passport and insurance policy packed in your carry-on luggage
+Make sure you have your ticket, passport, and insurance policy packed in your carry-on luggage.

 Sort out your wallet or handbag!
-Leave behind things you don’t need and only take the bank cards with you that you are planning on using.
-Remember to have both local currency as well as international currency on you.
+Leave behind things you don’t need and only take the bank cards you plan to use.

 Over to You:

-- Did you pick up on anything important that I might have missed on our checklist for travelling overseas?
+- Did you pick up on anything important I might have missed on our checklist for traveling overseas?
 Please leave a comment and let us know!!